How the atlas was grounded in the full AI labor review

 Step 4

-How to read the papers against the atlas
+How to read the full review against the atlas

 What the atlas contributes